enlsg/enlsg.github.io/_posts/2019-01-23-first-saturday-sgmy-registration-feb.md

 For official announcements, join  <a href="https://t.me/SingaporeIngressFS" target="_blank"><img src="https://img.shields.io/badge/Telegram-SingaporeIngressFS-2CA5E0.svg?logo=telegram&amp;logoColor=2CA5E0" alt="Azerlete" /></a>

-This post will be updated once more details are in.

 #### Activities on 2 February 2019
 {: .text-center .mt-5 .mb-4}